HiiiXinyiii/Bibliographic_Data_Management/README.md

 ## Function 1: Migration

+See [this](./migrate/README-Migration.md) for more information, such as tutorial.

 It can migrate the documents from Zoero to DEVONthink.

 The source can be directly from Zotero or the exported bib with documents from Zeterom.

-For more information, refer to [this](./migrate/README-Migration.md).

 ### Migrate Directly From Zotero To DEVONthink